 Students will develop an understanding of the many aspects of theatre and the collaboration required to produce and perform theatre pieces through both technical competency and broad knowledge of theatre.
 In addition, students will be allowed to develop specific skills through advanced coursework and gain practical experience in acting, directing, or technical theatre.

-- Produce constructive critical responses to theatrical phenomena.
+- Create constructive critical responses to varied theatrical phenomena.

 Why Study Theatre?